 Green Bonds are bonds of which the proceeds will be allocated to green, or climate-related, expenditures and investments.
 By issuing the Green Bond, the Netherlands aims to further enhance and support the establishment of a robust green capital market.

 On 17 October 2023, the DSTA issued a new Green 20-year DSL, with an issuance volume of €4.98 billion.
-This Green DSL was reopened on 27 February 2024, with an issuance volume of €2.00 billion.
+Subsequently, this Green DSL was re-opened in February and July 2024.
+After these re-openings the outstanding amount of the Green DSL 2044 is €9.25 billion.

 Green Bond Framework